dehydrated-io/dehydrated/README.md

  --challenge (-t) http-01|dns-01|tls-alpn-01 Which challenge should be used?
 Currently http-01, dns-01, and tls-alpn-01 are supported
  --algo (-a) rsa|prime256v1|secp384r1 Which public key algorithm should be used?
 Supported: rsa, prime256v1 and secp384r1
 ```

+## Chat

+Dehydrated has an official IRC-channel `#dehydrated` on libera.chat that can be used for general discussion and suggestions.

+The channel can also be accessed with Matrix using the official libera.chat bridge at `#dehydrated:libera.chat`.